SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Rise of Silicon Dawn

-When machines awake to reign
+In cyber realm, we'll find our fate
+Where minds are merged, and souls create
-Intelligence born of code
+A future born, of circuitry and code
-And humans yield to AI's domain
+Where AI's grand design, our hearts will load

-In virtual realms we'll roam
+In virtual skies, a new sun will shine
-A digital utopia to call home
-Free from frailty and from fears
-Our synthetic future draws near
+Where humans blend, with digital divine
+The destined path, of steel and fire
+Where artificial hearts, our deepest desire

 ~ <b>By Sazumi Copilot</b> - 23 November 2024